borivojekovac/borivojekovac.github.io/podcastinator/README.md

 1. Check `doc/feature-spec.md` for detailed requirements
 2. Follow the design system in `doc/style-guide.md`
 3. Follow the development workflow in `doc/progress.md`
-4. Test locally with `npm start` or `npm run dev`
+4. Test locally with `npm start`
-5. Use debug mode (`?debug`) for testing all sections
+5. Use debug mode (`?debug`) for unlocking all the sections
 6. Submit pull requests with clear descriptions

 ## Technical Details

 ### Local Storage

-Podcastor persists all user data in the browser's local storage for a seamless experience.
+Podcastinator persists all user data in the browser's local storage for a seamless experience.
 The following data is stored:

 - **API Key**: Securely stored after validation
 - **Model Selections**: All model preferences (GPT-4o, TTS, etc.)